READ-BioMed/brateval/README.txt

 Entities are evaluated using the following command:

-java -cp brateval.jar au.com.nicta.csp.brateval.CompareEntities evaluation_set_folder groundtruth_set_folder exact_match
+java -cp brateval.jar au.com.nicta.csp.brateval.CompareEntities evaluation_set_folder groundtruth_set_folder

-evaluation_set_folder = folder with annotations to evaluate groundtruth_set_folder = reference folder
+evaluation_set_folder = folder with annotations to evaluate.
+This can also be introduced with the commmand line parameter "-e folder". groundtruth_set_folder = reference (gold) folder.
+This can also be introduced with the commmand line parameter "-g folder".
-exact_match = true - exact match of the entity span / false - overlap between entities span

 The entity evaluation results show the overall statistics for true positives, false negatives and false positives.
-Two entities match when they to agree on the entity type and on the span of text (exact or overlap span matches are available).
+Two entities match when they to agree on the entity type and on the span of text.

+The default mode of comparison is EXACT: exact span match, exact type match.
+To allow for relaxed matches, there are options to relax each of these.

+For spans, there are three options: EXACT, OVERLAP, and APPROXIMATE.
+These are set with the "-s OPTION" or "-span-match OPTION" parameters.
+"-s overlap" allows two entities to match if their boundaries overlap (at all).
+"-s approx threshold" or "-s approximate threshold" is an overlap match with the additional constraint that the entities must be similar, according to some edit-distance based similarity threshold.

+So for example, an approximate span match using a 0.8 similarity threshold would be run as:

-To allow for Approximate Span match, use the following settings: java -cp brateval.jar au.com.nicta.csp.brateval.CompareEntities evaluation_set_folder groundtruth_set_folder false 1.0
+java -cp brateval.jar au.com.nicta.csp.brateval.CompareEntities evaluation_set_folder groundtruth_set_folder -s approx 0.8
      (in this case, annotations will match if the boundaries of the annotation overlap, whether or not the type matches)

+For entity type matches, there are also three options: EXACT, INEXACT, and HIERARCHICAL.
+These are set with the "-t OPTION" or "-type-match OPTION" parameters.
+"-t inexact" allows two entities to match even if their type labels are not the same.
+"-t hierarchical" allows two entities to match only if one type label is more general than the other.
+This is not currently implemented and falls back to "inexact".

 To print detailed results of all individual False Positive and False Negative matches, as well as inexact span or type-based matches, add the "-v" ("-verbose") option.
 When an annotation.conf file containing the full set of entities, including potentially entities in a hierarchy, is supplied, add the "-ft" ("-print-full-taxonomy") option to force all entities to be listed in the results.

-For instance, with both of these values set, run: java -cp brateval.jar au.com.nicta.csp.brateval.CompareEntities evaluation_set_folder groundtruth_set_folder -ft -v false 1.0
+For instance, with both of these values set, and an overlap span plus inexact type match, use: java -cp brateval.jar au.com.nicta.csp.brateval.CompareEntities -e evaluation_set_folder -g groundtruth_set_folder -ft -v -s overlap -t inexact

 Relations are evaluated using the following command: